stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 **Accounts**

 An [Account](#accounts) is a unique identity within a Directory, with a unique username and/or email address.
 An account can log in to applications using either the email address or username associated with it.
-Accounts can represent end-users, but they can also be used to represent services, platforms, or any "entity" that needs to connect to a Stormpath-powered service.
+Accounts can represent people end-users, but they can also be used to represent services, machines, or any 'entity' that needs to login to a Stormpath-enabled application.

 **Tenants**